marbl/Winnowmap/README.md

 	winnowmap -W repetitiveK19.txt -t 36 -ax asm asm1.fa asm2.fa > output.sam
   ```
   Adjust the thread count `-t` based on your CPU.
-In the `asm` case, it may be useful to visualize the genome-to-genome dot plot.
+For the genome-to-genome use case, it may be useful to visualize the dot plot.
 This [perl script](https://github.com/marbl/MashMap/blob/master/scripts) can be used to generate a dot plot from [paf](https://github.com/lh3/miniasm/blob/master/PAF.md)-formatted output.
-In both of the above use-cases, pre-computing repetitive k-mers using [meryl](https://github.com/marbl/meryl) is quite fast, it typically takes 2-3 minutes for the human genome reference.
+In both usage cases, pre-computing repetitive k-mers using [meryl](https://github.com/marbl/meryl) is quite fast, e.g., it typically takes 2-3 minutes for the human genome reference.

 ## Benchmarking